aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclaims.md

 ![nodeclaim-node-creation](/nodeclaims.png)

 {{% alert title="Note" color="primary" %}}
-Assuming that Karpenter is running in the default `kube-system` namespace, if you want to follow along with the Karpenter logs in your cluster, do the following:
+Configure the `KARPENTER_NAMESPACE` environment variable to the namespace where you've installed Karpenter (`kube-system` is the default).
+Follow along with the Karpenter logs in your cluster and do the following:

 ```bash
 export KARPENTER_NAMESPACE="kube-system"